OpenSILEX/docs-community-dev/docs/index.md

 Concerning issues with developments of OpenSILEX, users are invited to report them via another channel, which has not been set up to this day.

 ## Version
-&copy; OpenSILEX - PHIS v.2.6 - 20 September 2018 ; Software is licensed under AGPL-3.0 and data under CC BY-NC-SA 4.0
+&copy; OpenSILEX - PHIS v.3.2 - 16 January 2019 ; Software is licensed under AGPL-3.0 and data under CC BY-NC-SA 4.0